History of opium in China: Growth of the opium trade

 The decree had little effect.
-By Qianlong's time opium had become a mainstream recreation among scholars and officials, and by the 1830s the practice had become widespread in cities.
+Opium had become a mainstream recreation among scholars and officials, and by the 1830s the practice had become widespread in cities.
 The increase in popularity was a result of both social and economic shifts between the Ming and the Qing dynasties in which there was a boost in commercialization, consumerism, and urbanization of opium within the general public.
 “Opium,” says one recent scholar, became “leisurely, urban, cultured and a status symbol” as an evidence of wealth, leisure, and culture.
 The Qing government, far away in Beijing, was unable to halt opium smuggling in the southern provinces.
 A porous Chinese border and rampant local demand facilitated the trade.
-By 1838 there were millions of Chinese opium users — opium was the main painkiller in a pre-aspirin age.
-Users were rendered listless, incapable workers, and the silver being sent abroad put pressure on the Chinese economy.
+By 1838 there were millions of Chinese opium users—opium was the main painkiller in a pre-aspirin age.
+Users were rendered listless and incapable, and the silver being sent abroad put pressure on the Chinese economy.
 More and more Chinese were smoking British opium as a recreational drug.
-But for many, what started as recreation soon became a punishing addiction: many people who stopped ingesting opium suffered chills, nausea, and cramps, and sometimes died from withdrawal.
+But for many, what started as recreation soon became a punishing addiction: many people who stopped ingesting opium suffered chills, nausea, and cramps, and sometimes died from drug withdrawal.
 Once addicted, people would often do almost anything to continue to get access to the drug.
 Therefore, the Daoguang Emperor demanded action.
 Officials at the court who advocated legalizing and taxing the trade were defeated by those who advocated suppressing it.
-The Emperor sent the leader of the hard line faction, Special Imperial Commissioner Lin Zexu, to Canton, where he quickly arrested Chinese opium dealers and summarily demanded that foreign firms turn over their stocks with no compensation.
+The emperor sent the leader of the hard line faction, Special Imperial Commissioner Lin Zexu, to Canton, where he arrested Chinese opium dealers and summarily demanded that foreign firms turn over their stocks with no compensation.
 When they refused, Lin stopped trade altogether and placed the foreign residents under virtual siege in their factories, eventually forcing the merchants to surrender their opium.
-Lin destroyed the confiscated opium in 1839, a total of some 1,000 long tons (1,016 t), a process which took 23 days.
+Lin destroyed the confiscated opium in 1839, some 1,000 long tons (1,016 t), a process which took 23 days.